Barcode data logger. Capture a barcode data from a serial port. Advanced Serial Data Logger tutorial.

 Fig.2.
 Data view setup

 Then click the "OK" button and try to receive data from a port.
-You should receive the data like on the figure below.
+You should receive the data as in the figure below.

 Fig.3.
 Barcode scanner data logger.
 Data received.

-This is another view of the received data.
+It is another view of the received data.
 All non-printable characters were replaced with their code like #0D.
-Now, it is clear, that a data packet (in a green rectangle) ends with #0D (underlined by red).
+Now, it is clear that a data packet (in a green rectangle) ends with #0D (underlined by red).

 Pic.4a.
 Barcode scanner data logger.
 The data parser plug-in.